nzkarit/tuskcon-2018-vm/running.md

   --csv CSVFILE, --csvfile CSVFILE, --in CSVFILE, --input CSVFILE
                         Import a CSV file with the plane data in it.
 Default:
 ```
+# CSV Generator

+## generateAllICAO.py
+1. `cd ADSB-Out`
+1. In generateAllICAO.py set minICAO and maxICAO for how many planes you wish generate.
+This is in hex by default.
+1. `./generateAllICAO.py`
+1. `python3 allICAO.py`
+1. `sudo bash hackRFAllICAO.sh`